OpenDataology/website/content/en/docs/distributions/azure/deploy/_index.md

 +++
 title = "Deployment"
-description = "Instructions for deploying Kubeflow on Azure" weight = 4
+description = "Instructions for deploying OpenDataology on Azure" weight = 4
 +++